 With the social media network as vast as it is, how do you get noticed?
-If you want to market your business, say you have a 3D Printing and Manufacturing Lab, how do you get traffic and attention to your site so you can connect with interested buyers and make the most of your offers, products and services?
+If you want to market your business, say you have a towing company and you offer flat tire repair services, how do you get traffic and attention to your site so you can connect with interested buyers and make the most of your offers, products and services?

 First order of the day is patience.
 Diligence comes in a close second and delivering value is an omnipotent component.
 It takes time or a big advertising budget.
 I’m guessing you, dear reader, have more time than money, so read on and practice the following suggestions:

 When you have something to say make it worth the reader’s time.
 You want to give something before asking for something.
 Some marketing strategies start with a pitch and others start with giving the subscriber valuable information.
 Whether it’s a simple post or an entire blog; people want something for their time spent reading the text.
 If you lose the attention of the reader because your offering is all about you, the reader will be turned off before they ever get to the what’s in it for them part.

 Stay in touch.
 Post daily, even if it’s just a friendly hello.
 The more often people see your posts, tweets and other social media messages the more credible you become.
 You develop your brand as a person and are seen as an authority when delivering your opinion.
 Seeing you on social media sites regularly, stimulates awareness about you and that’s the beginning of building a network of relationships.

 3. Don’t pitch with every post (provide value and results in advance)